astro-mkim/DMS/README.md

 ---------------------------------------------------------------------------------------
 2. You have to compile the code:
 ---------------------------------------------------------------------------------------
-CMake is used for to handle dependencies, compiler options and to produce a Makefile.
+CMake is used to handle dependencies, and compiler options and to produce a Makefile.
 Go into the build folder, run cmake, run make to build the program: